September 24, 2022

-How a national meal kit service found 20,000 new clients using mover advertising
+How a national meal kit service found 20,000 new clients using mover data

 If you’ve ever moved—and chances are you have, since Americans move an average 11 times in their lifetimes—you know the scene.
 Someone asks “What’s for dinner?” but you haven’t had time to go grocery shopping and the delivery app is right there on your phone.
 Before you know it, it’s three day’s later, and the pizza boxes are moving in with you.
 Something’s got to give.